lf-/gankra.github.io/blah/initialize-me-maybe/index.md

 <span class="date">May 16th, 2019 -- Rust Nightly 1.36.0</span>

 Rust's infamous mem::uninitialized method has been deprecated.
-Its replacement, MaybeUninit, has been stabilized.
+Its replacement, [MaybeUninit][], has been stabilized.
 If you are using the former, you should migrate to using the latter as soon as possible.
 This was done because it was determined that mem::uninitialized was fundamentally broken, and could not be made to work.

 Most of this post is dedicated to discussing the nature of uninitialized memory and how it can be worked with in Rust.
 [Feel free to skip to the details on why mem::uninitialized is broken][section-what-went-wrong].